• Skip to primary navigation

 • Add the garlic and cook another minute.

-• Stir in the beans, tomatoes, tomato paste, broth, hot sauce, cumin, chili powder and basil.
+• Stir in the beans, tomatoes, tomato paste, broth, hot sauce, cumin, chili powder, basil, and salt and pepper to taste.

 • Reduce heat; simmer, uncovered, for 20 minutes or until heated through.
 You can simmer longer to let the flavor develop even more.